Geibinger/OpenScraper/RedditScraper/README.md

 python redditscraper.py
 ```
 4) The script will create an Excel file in the same directory as the script with the scraped data.

+## Explanation

+This Python script performs the following tasks:

+1) Imports the necessary modules: praw (Python Reddit API Wrapper) for accessing the Reddit API, openpyxl for creating and manipulating Excel workbooks, and datetime for formatting date and time information.
+2) Creates a Reddit API client object by providing the client ID, client secret, user agent name, username, and password.
+This client object allows the code to interact with the Reddit API.
+3) Gets a subreddit object for the subreddit 'learnprogramming'.
+4) Gets a list of posts from the subreddit using the 'hot' method and a limit of 2 posts.
+5) Creates a new Excel workbook using openpyxl.
+6) Defines a function 'process_comments' that recursively iterates through the comments of a post and extracts the desired information about each comment (body, author, creation time, score, and parent comment).
+For each comment, it creates a list of values and adds them as a new row to the comments worksheet of the current post's worksheet.
+7) Iterates through the list of posts and for each post, creates a new worksheet for the post data and another worksheet for the comments of the post.
+It extracts the desired information about the post (title, body, author, creation time, score, number of comments, and permalink) and adds them as a new row to the post data worksheet.
+It then adds column headings to the comments worksheet and starts the recursive processing of the comments from the top-level comments of the post using the 'process_comments' function.
+8) Saves the Excel file using the post ID as the filename.

+For more information, visit [my blog post](https://jakobfriedl.tech/extracting-reddit-post-comment-data-praw-openpyxl/).

+## Notes

+- The Reddit API client object is created using the client ID, client secret, user agent name, username, and password.
+These credentials can be obtained by creating a Reddit app at https://www.reddit.com/prefs/apps.
+- The 'hot' method is used to get a list of posts from the subreddit.
+Other methods such as 'new', 'top', 'rising', and 'controversial' can also be used.
+- The 'process_comments' function uses recursion to iterate through the comments of a post.
+It checks if a comment has a parent comment and adds the parent comment's body as an additional value to the list of values for the comment.
+- The 'worksheet' variable is used to refer to the current worksheet being worked on.
+It is created for each post and comments worksheet and is used to append new rows of data to the worksheet using the 'append' method.